mickknutson/github_copilot_master_class/chapter02/workspace.md

 Use Java version 11
 Add JUnit Jupiter dependencies for Junit 5 unit testing Add Surefire plugin for running tests
-Use version '[5.0,)' of org.junit.jupiter
+Use version '[5.0,)' of 'org.junit.jupiter'
-Package structure of com.baselogic.copilot.demo
+Package structure of 'com.baselogic.copilot.demo'
-Name the project my-java-project
+Name the project 'my-java-project'
 ```
 > See notes below